MiniFate/MiniFate/_chapters/00-outline.md

 The pieces don't all need to be there.
 Just write down enough to get you excited about it!

-> Alex wants to play a swashbuckling pirate.
+> {TBYPlayer} wants to play a swashbuckling pirate.
-> Barry wants to play a streetwise wizard.
+> {NakaPlayer} wants to play a streetwise wizard.
 > After a bit of haggling, they settle on something that works for them both:
 >
 > {:.key-def}